openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

 Tutor migration guide
 ---------------------

 Tutor provides the `openedx-assets <https://github.com/overhangio/tutor/blob/v15.3.0/tutor/templates/build/openedx/bin/openedx-assets>`_ Python script on its edx-platform images for building, collection, and watching.
 The script uses a mix of its own implementation and calls out to edx-platform's paver tasks, avoiding the most troublesome parts of the paver tasks.
-The script and its interface were the inspiration for the new build.sh that this ADR describes.
+The script and its interface were the inspiration for the new build-assets.sh that this ADR describes.

 As a consequence of this ADR, Tutor will either need to: